 Start The Conversation Early

-The number one piece that I want you to be aware of when you’re trying to prepare your relationship for CRNA school is you have to start the conversation as early as it comes to mind.
+The number one piece that I want you to be aware of when you’re trying to prepare your relationship to survive CRNA school is you have to start the conversation as early as it comes to mind.
 Even if you’re not sure, talk about the fact that you’re unsure.
 If anything, your significant other knows you better than anyone for the most part.
 If you’re not sure about CRNA, they’re going to give you a lot of good insight as to whether they think that you’re right or you’re wrong as far as whether it’s a good fit for you.

 Talk about your whys and why you think it is a good fit.
 They would give you loving advice to help guide you down the right path.
 That being said, I’ve also heard other conflicting things when it comes to relationships in pursuing CRNA.
 I’m not trying to be sexist, so please don’t take it that way.
 I’m speaking from myself being a female and also equally navigating this with my own husband in the sense that sometimes male counterparts, or maybe depending on how your relationship is structured, your other counterpart may feel threatened by you becoming “the breadwinner,” someone who’s going to make more money in the relationship.